Sanjay Gandhi: Compulsory sterilisation programme

-In September 1976, Sanjay Gandhi initiated a widespread compulsory sterilisation programme to limit population growth.
+In September 1976, Sanjay Gandhi initiated a widespread Compulsory sterilization programme to limit population growth.
 The exact extent of Sanjay Gandhi's role in the implementation of the programme is somewhat disputed, with some writers holding Gandhi directly responsible for his authoritarianism, and other writers blaming the officials who implemented the programme rather than Gandhi himself.
 Most notable was Uttawar forced sterilisations on November 6, 1976, when mass vasectomy of nearly 800 men of Uttawar village, Palwal district, Haryana was carried out.

 David Frum and Vinod Mehta state that the sterilisation programmes were initiated at the behest of the IMF and the World Bank:

 Forced sterilisation was by far the most calamitous exercise undertaken during the Emergency.
 The IMF and World Bank had periodically shared their fears with New Delhi about the uncontrolled rise in population levels.
 India’s democracy was a hurdle: no government could possibly enact laws limiting the number of children a couple could have without incurring punishment at the ballot box.
 But with democracy suspended, the IMF and World Bank encouraged Indira to pursue the programme with renewed vigour.
 Indira and Sanjay, the self-styled socialists, inflicting on Indians the humiliation of forced sterilisation in order to appease western loan sharks: the irony was lost on them.
 Socialism, like much else, had been reduced to a slogan.